They swing from trees, they sleep a lot, and they have adorable fuzzy faces. No, we’re not talking about Koalas, but sloths!

 Sloth is more than just a name for these tree-dwellers.

-Sloths make moving slowly an art form, so much to the point that their tendency to laze around was the inspiration for their name.
+Sloths make moving slowly an art form, so much so that their tendency to laze around inspired their name.

 They have an incredibly slow metabolism, taking up to 30 days just to digest a single leaf!

-Sloths spend as little time possible moving, and even less on the ground.
+Sloths spend as little time as possible moving and even less on the ground.

 Sloths don’t really have it easy when it comes to predators.